adjust/dev-docs/docs/ios/features/recording/events.md

 Adjust doesn't store your custom callback parameters.
 Custom parameters are only appended to your callback URL.
 :::

-If you are using CSV uploads, make sure to add the parameters to your CSV definition.
+If you're using CSV uploads, make sure to add the parameters to your CSV definition.

 Adjust supports many placeholders which you can use to pass information from the SDK to your URL.
 For example, the `{idfa}` placeholder for iOS and the `{gps_adid}` placeholder for Android.
 The `{publisher_parameter}` placeholder presents all callback parameters in a single string.